 Add ground pork and cook until browned, crumbling with a wooden spoon or spatula.
 Add carrots and stir until starting to soften, about 3 minutes.

 In a small bowl, combine 1/4 cup coconut aminos, 2 teaspoons sesame oil, 1 teaspoon rice wine vinegar, almond butter, ginger, and hot sauce.
 Whisk until smooth then pour over meat mixture.
 Stir until combined, then add the chestnuts and green onions.
 Cook for 3-4 minutes then remove from the heat.
+Season with salt and pepper to taste.

 Make sauce: whisk together all sauce ingredients in a small bowl.

 When ready to serve, spoon 3-4 tablespoons of the mixture into the center of a lettuce leaf and serve with sauce.
+Garnish with green onions and sesame seeds, if desired.